DavidJCobb/gcc-plugin-bitpack/NOTES.md

 I chose the name `LU_GCC_INSTALLDIR` for my environment variable rather than `INSTALLDIR`, because the latter seems a tad generic, no?

+I'm currently targeting GCC 11.4, so [this reference of C++ standards support by GCC version](https://gcc.gnu.org/projects/cxx-status.html) should be useful.

 ### GCC

 ```sh